 The number of ways in which you can sell your property has grown in recent years.
-More and more often, homeowners are bypassing the traditional route of using high-street estate agents in favour of online estate agents as well as a more independent option, by taking matters into their own hands and selling their home privately.
+More and more often, homeowners are bypassing the traditional route of using high-street estate agents in favour of online house sales as well as a more independent option, by taking matters into their own hands and selling their home privately.

 Private house sales differ from using an agent as you deal directly with the buyer yourself, however, this means taking on a lot of extra responsibilities to secure the sale.
 If you choose to sell your house privately, you will be involved at every stage, from advertising the property to conducting viewings as well as drawing up relevant documents, it requires a degree of proactivity and self-motivation.